General: Low-growing vine-like plant with hard, spiked seeds that can puncture tires.

 Where did it come from?
 Introduced from Eurasia.

-Puncturevine thrives in the dry grasslands of the interior along roads, dry fields and disturbed areas.
-It has been spreading in the vineyards of the Okanagan because the spiny seeds get stuck to the underside of large plastic bins for the grape harvest.
+Where does it grow here?
+Thrives in dry grassland, fields and disturbed areas.
+It has been spreading in the vineyards of the Okanagan.
 It can tolerate a wide range of soil conditions.

 Reproduction: Grows by seed only.
 The fruit is spiny with 5 sections that split open when it matures.
 Each bur has 2 spines each with 2-5 seeds.
 The seed can stay viable in the soil for up to 5 years.
 One plant can produce up to 1 million seeds.